Skip to content

 How it works

-One Cloudflare Worker (worker.ts) serves everything.
-React Router v7 framework mode handles SSR, page loaders/actions, and /api/* JSON resource routes.
+One Cloudflare Worker (apps/web/worker.ts) serves everything.
+React Router v8 framework mode handles SSR, page loaders/actions, and /api/* JSON resource routes.
 There is no separate HTTP framework.

 Design choices